marvinkreis/guut/templates/debug_prompt_new.md

 - Did the baseline have any errors?
 Does the experiment need to be fixed?
 - Are there any discrepancies between the output of the **Baseline** and the **Mutant**?
 That means you detected mutant.

+It is already enough to find a single input that can distinguish between the **Baseline** and the **Mutant**.
+Exceptions and timeouts also count.
+Any difference in behavior.
+Once you have found an input that triggers a difference, you can continue and write the test case.

-Next, keep creating hypotheses and experiments until you found inputs for which the mutant produces a different output than the correct implementation (exceptions and timeouts also count).
-Once you found those inputs, and confirmed that they work, you can finish debugging and write the mutant-killing test.
+Otherwise, keep creating hypotheses and experiments until you have found the right inputs.
+Then you can finish debugging and write the mutant-killing test.

 ## Tests

-When you are ready, you will need to write a test that kills the mutant.
-Similarly to experiments, once you finished writing your code, we will copy the test case and execute it against the **Baseline**, i.e., the regular program without the mutant, then apply the **Mutant** and execute it again.
+Once you have found any inputs that cause a difference in behavior, you can write a test that kills the mutant.
+Similarly to experiments, when you finished writing your code, we will copy the test case and execute it against the **Baseline**, i.e., the regular program without the mutant, then apply the **Mutant** and execute it again.

 The test kills the mutant if, and only if, the test passes when executed with the **Baseline** and fails when executed with the **Mutant**.
+This means that you have to include relevant assertions in your test, unless the mutant raises an exception or results in a timeout.
+Create the assertions based on your experiment findings.

 Include a relevant docstring commnent with a summary of your findings.
 The comment should explain what the test checks for and why.
 Include relevant findings from your conclusions.